dsuarez01/minfer/README.md

 **CPU support in progress.**

 Currently, this project supports non-sharded Qwen3 GGUF model files — note the tokenizer data must be present and is assumed to be shipped with the "data gym" style byte mapping used by GPT-2 and other BPE tokenizers, where non-printable bytes are mapped to specific Unicode codepoints.
-Learn more about this at [Llama.cpp](https://github.com/ggml-org/llama.cpp/blob/master/README.md).
+Learn more about this by referencing the GGUF tokenizer implementation at [Llama.cpp](https://github.com/ggml-org/llama.cpp/blob/master/README.md).

 External dependencies:
 - [UTF8CPP](https://github.com/nemtrif/utfcpp)